 Amish health habits are shaped by many cultural factors—conservative rural values, a preference for natural antidotes, a lack of information, a sense of awkwardness in high-tech settings, difficulties accessing health care, as well as a willingness to suffer and lean on the providence of God.

-The Clinic for Special Children, cofounded by Dr. D. Holmes Morton near Lancaster, Pennsylvania, identifies inherited diseases and treats children who present symptoms.
+The Clinic for Special Children, in Strasburg, Pennsylvania, identifies inherited diseases and treats children who present symptoms.
 The clinic’s efforts have boosted health care within Amish communities and also advanced the study of genetic science.
-(See the Young Center website for selected journal articles about the clinic’s work and essays by Dr. Morton.)

 DDC Clinic–Center for Special Needs Children in Middlefield, Ohio, provides treatment, research, and educational services to Amish and non-Amish children with inherited or metabolic disorders.
 The clinic, founded in 2002, is patterned after the Clinic for Special Children.
 Dr. Heng Wang is the medical director.